MicrosoftDocs/cpp-docs/docs/mfc/reference/colecontrolsite-class.md

  Nonzero if the styles are changed, otherwise zero.

 ### Remarks
- The control's stock Enabled property will be modified to match the setting for **WS_DISABLED**.
-The control's stock Border Style property will be modified to match the requested setting for `WS_BORDER`.
+ The control's stock Enabled property will be modified to match the setting for WS_DISABLED.
+The control's stock Border Style property will be modified to match the requested setting for WS_BORDER.
 All other styles are applied directly to the control's window handle, if one is present.

  Modifies the window styles of the control.
 Styles to be added or removed can be combined by using the bitwise OR ( &#124; ) operator.
 See the [CreateWindow](http://msdn.microsoft.com/library/windows/desktop/ms632679) function in the Windows SDK for information about the available window styles.

  If *nFlags* is nonzero, `ModifyStyle` calls the Win32 function `SetWindowPos`, and redraws the window by combining *nFlags* with the following four flags:

-- `SWP_NOSIZE` Retains the current size.
+- SWP_NOSIZE Retains the current size.

-- `SWP_NOMOVE` Retains the current position.
+- SWP_NOMOVE Retains the current position.

-- `SWP_NOZORDER` Retains the current Z order.
+- SWP_NOZORDER Retains the current Z order.

-- `SWP_NOACTIVATE` Does not activate the window.
+- SWP_NOACTIVATE Does not activate the window.

  To modify a window's extended styles, call [ModifyStyleEx](#modifystyleex).